 They didn’t realize that they would have to get their chemicals independently approved in China.
 It cost them three or four more months.
 It never occurred to them that China would be like the United States.
 The U.S. is not going to say, “Oh yeah, go ahead, put those chemicals in this product because it’s allowed in Malaysia.”
 That’s not how the U.S. works.
 That’s not how China works, either.
 So you get this situation where people assume China is completely different from the United States.

 Other times, they will assume it’s the same.
 Here’s where we see that the most: you can fire somebody in the U.S. for good reason, bad reason, or no reason at all.
 You can’t do that in China.
 We are constantly getting calls from companies that are being threatened by ex-employees because they fired them.
 China is a communist country.
 You shouldn’t fire somebody without getting a settlement and release.
 It’s not the U.S., and American companies have trouble grasping that.

 As best you know, how does China’s history and culture shape or inform its legal norms?

 This whole idea of harmony is very much a Chinese cultural phenomenon.
 China has 1.5 billion people.
 They need to get along.

-What’s fascinating about the Chinese government is that it’s not a democracy like in the U.S., but it does answer to its people.
+What’s fascinating about the Chinese government is that it’s not a democracy like in the U.S., but it must to a certain extent answer to its people.
 It does listen to its people; not on everything, but on a lot of things.
-Legitimacy is very important to the Chinese government, and its legal system helps them maintain legitimacy.
-It’s very tailored to its history, and to the future it wants to shape.
+Legitimacy is important to the Chinese government, and its legal system helps them maintain legitimacy.
+It’s tailored to its history, and to the future it wants to shape.

 How would you describe the Chinese style of negotiation?